kaidez/kaidez.com/_drafts/2015-3-16-kdz-build-tool.md

 <a name="todo"></a>
 ## What's Left To Do
 A lot.
-The repo's README has a [TODO list](https://github.com/kaidez/kdz#todowish-list "Read the TODO list on the kdz repo") of things I need/want to do, but here are the main things:
+The repo's README has a [TODO list](https://github.com/kaidez/kdz#todowish-list "Read the TODO list on the "kdz" repo") of things I need/want to do, but here are the main things:

-* __get kdz working on Windows:__ we're at the point where there's no good reason for a Node app to work on Unix-like systems only.
-Microsoft's done far too much good work in getting Node to work on their operating systems and Azure: I think kdz should respect that.
+* __get "kdz" working on Windows:__ we're at the point where there's no good reason for a Node app to work on Unix-like systems only.
+Microsoft's done far too much good work in getting Node to work on their operating systems and Azure: I think "kdz" should respect that.

 * __make the Promises neater:__ I used Promises primarily to make sure the console logging happened in the proper order and while I'm (pretty) sure I implemented them properly, the code is spaghetti-like.
 I'd like to try and clean it up.